sarbojitb/devopsdemo/README.md

-This is for teting purpose # devopsdemo
+This is for teting purpose.
+The project name is devopsdemo